 Then open your Github account and click on the profile image, followed by Account settings and going to the SSH Keys tab.
 Finally, paste the public key over there.

 You can create a Github account at https://github.com/join?source=header

 Now GitHub will get to know which public key it has to use to decrypt.
 Now you also need to provide the private key to GitExtensions to encrypt.
 You will find a Load SSH key button in the clone dialog where you can load the private key in PuTTY authentication.

 Note: This is a one-time activity and you don’t need to repeat these steps again.

 Cloning a repository will create a local copy of the repository being cloned by this action.

 From the Common Actions section at the left click ‘Open Repository’ link and give the directory address for opening a repository.
-Then click ‘Open’ button as highlighted in the figure.
+Then click the ‘Open’ button as highlighted in the figure.

-It opens the repository and all committed logs will be shown with abstract message associated with them, committed user and the time elapsed when the commit was done (Refer figure).
+It opens the repository and all committed logs will be shown with an abstract message associated with them, committed user and the time elapsed when the commit was done (Refer figure).
 Also, the details like Author, date are shown at the bottom in the commit section.

 Initially click ‘File Tree’ tab.
 It will show whole repository in the form of a file tree and intended files and directories can be viewed easily.
 This is the step-wise procedure to traverse a repository by a user.

 By clicking the ‘Diff’ tab comparison can be made with respect to the previous commit as shown in the figure.